-When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit Schema[T] values.
+As part of deriving a codec, to support a custom or complex type (e.g. for json mapping), schemas can be looked up implicitly and derived as well.
 See custom types for more details.

-4.7.5 Codec format
+4.7.3 Codec format

 Codecs contain an additional type parameter, which specifies the codec format.
 Each format corresponds to a media type, which describes the low-level format of the raw value (to which the codec encodes).
 Some built-in formats include text/plain, application/json and multipart/form-data.
 Custom formats can be added by creating an implementation of the sttp.tapir.CodecFormat trait.